mikd418/IS-565/October/README.md

 Installing Nuclei will install all nuclei templates by default.
 You can specify specific templates or directories of templates to use.
 Nuclei will use all templates if none are specified.

-## CouchDB
+## Emby
-### What is CouchDB
+### What is Emby

-CouchDB is an open-source NoSQL database system known for its schema-free document storage and distributed architecture.
+Emby is an open-source NoSQL database system known for its schema-free document storage and distributed architecture.
 It allows users to store and retrieve data in a flexible, JSON-like format, making it suitable for web and mobile applications.
-CouchDB's multi-node and replication capabilities enable high availability and data synchronization across distributed environments.
+Emby's multi-node and replication capabilities enable high availability and data synchronization across distributed environments.

-### Installing CouchDB
+### Installing Emby

 CloudDB can be easily installed on multiple operating systems or run in a containerized environment.
-Installation instructions can be found here:https://docs.couchdb.org/en/stable/install/index.html
+Installation instructions can be found here:https://docs.Emby.org/en/stable/install/index.html

 ## Proof of concept

-### Using CouchDB Nuclei Template
+### Using Emby Nuclei Template

-To use our custom CouchDB Nuclei template, follow the steps below:
+To use our custom Emby Nuclei template, follow the steps below:

 1. Make sure that you have Nuclei installed on your host.
-2. Start the CouchDB service.
-By default, CouchDB will run on port 5984.
+2. Start the Emby service.
+By default, Jellyfin will run on port 8096.
-3. Navigate to your CouchDB server by visiting http://localhost:5984/ in your browser
+3. Navigate to your Emby server by visiting http://localhost:8096/ in your browser
-4. Setup CouchDB with weak credentials.
+4. Setup Emby with weak credentials.
 Ex: ```admin:admin```
 5. Clone this repository and enter the 'October' directory.
-6. In a command prompt, run: ```nuclei -u http://localhost:5984/ -t ./couchdb-default-login.yaml ```
+6. In a command prompt, run: ```nuclei -u http://localhost:8096/ -t ./emby-default-login.yaml ```

 If executed correctly, the result output should look something like this:<br />
 <br />